 To explore all of the available treatment options available, please choose a convenient location to speak to one of our qualified professionals.

 An evaluation consists of a one-hour session with subsequent treatment sessions of 1-1.5 hours in duration.
 You will receive treatment four to five days per week for an average of 4-6 weeks or until maximum volume reduction is achieved.
 Complete Decongestive Therapy incorporates:

 This light touch massage is used to help open lymph channels and allow lymphatic fluid to flow from the swollen area.
 Effective in promoting wound healing in areas of edema, or swelling, this also helps break fibrotic tissue resulting from chronic edema.

 Manual lymphatic drainage (MLD) facilitates reabsorption of large protein molecules found in lymph fluid and increases the frequency of lymph vessel contraction.
 MLD consists of specific light, rhythmic pressure along lymphatic pathways that empties and releases obstructive lymph vessels, stimulating the movement of lymph fluid along the vessel pathway.

-Movement of the affected extremity is vital to the reduction of edema.
-There are simple exercises that allow muscle contractions to assist in pumping excess fluid out of the body via veins and lymphatic vessels.
-Our therapists work with patients to exercise their limbs while using compression bandages.
+Therapeutic exercise is one of the lymphedema drainage methods that involves movement of the affected extremity, vital to the reduction of edema.
+There are simple lymphedema drainage exercises that allow muscle contractions to assist in pumping excess fluid out of the body via veins and lymphatic vessels.
+Our therapists work with patients to exercises their limbs while using compression bandages.
 Exercise enhances the compression function of bandages.